12 Tips for Selling a House in an Undesirable Location

 1. Be upfront about problems

-According to Jake Garay, a top-selling real estate agent serving New York’s Hudson Valley, a seller should be completely forthcoming about a home’s problematic location.
+According to Jake Garay, a top-selling real estate agent serving Poughkeepsie, New York, a seller should be completely forthcoming about a home’s problematic location.
 He says nothing’s worse than potential buyers discovering this when they pull up to a property for the first time.
 Blindside someone like that, and they may not even bother going inside the house.

 2. Hire a top agent who’s sold homes in your location

 A subpar location shouldn’t be paired with amateur marketing, poor home presentation, or an inaccurate price — these factors compounded could make it especially difficult to find a buyer for your home.
 Rather than take a chance, hire a fantastic real estate agent with experience selling homes in your exact area.
-That specific experience could bring in invaluable insights in how to overcome the mental hurdles that block buyers from considering homes in your neighborhood.
+That specific experience could bring invaluable insights into overcoming the mental hurdles that block buyers from considering homes in your neighborhood.

 Online agent-matching platforms such as HomeLight have made it easy and fast to find a top real estate agent.
 When you go through HomeLight to meet your real estate agent, you’ll be able to see the number of transactions an agent has completed in your neck of the woods.
 To get even more granular, you can do a search for your location using the “Transactions Near You” feature.